dsarrut/syd-doc/README.md

 ![syd](images/logo-syd.png "SYD")

-SYD is a *command line* environment and a *C++ toolkit* to perform image processing tasks on a *oriented-object database* of medical images.
+SYD is a **C++ toolkit** and a **command line** environment to perform image processing tasks on a **oriented-object database** of medical images.

 SYD is initially developed to manage SPECT/PET/CT images in the field of Target Radionuclide Therapy and nuclear medicine.
 But it could also be useful in other domains.